-Come for the organic yerba mate, but stay for the sweet rolls.
+Come for the organic yerba mate, stay for the sweet rolls.
 Pick a booth by the window and enjoy watching the hubbub along Habersham.
 If you’re too full to try the banana bread, we recommend taking a loaf to go.

-A true staple among the local coffee scene, Savannah Coffee have been roasting beans since 1909.
+A true staple among the local coffee scene, Savannah Coffee has been roasting beans since 1909.
 Try the customer favorite Good & Evil Coffee Blend, a collaboration between their master roaster and Clint Eastwood when he was in town filming “Midnight in the Garden of Good and Evil.”

 This story was orginally published in January 2017, and has since been updated with new information.